-- All departments will have the same begin and end dates for classes. - For Fall and Winter Terms the first half-term course will begin on the regular first day of classes.

-- For Fall, the second half term will start at the beginning of the 8th week whenever possible. - For Winter, the start of the second half term will be the Monday immediately following Spring Break - Beginning days will be adjusted so that no class will begin on a Friday.
+- All departments will have the same begin and end dates for classes. - For Fall and Winter Terms, the first 7-week period course will begin on the regular first day of classes. - For Fall, the second 7-week period will start at the beginning of the 8th week whenever possible. - For Winter, the start of the second 7-week period will be the Monday immediately following Spring Break. - Beginning days will be adjusted so that no class will begin on a Friday.

-Drop/Edit Schedule: Drop/Edit periods without a "W" will end by the end of the second week for both half terms.
-The third week through the fifth week, students can submit an online late Drop/Add/Edit/Swap request through Wolverine access.
-Students must petition the Scholastic Standing Committee to drop or modify a class after the fifth week of a half term
+Drop/Edit Schedule: Drop/Edit periods without a "W" will end by the end of the second week for both 7-week period.
+The third week through the fifth week, students can submit an online late Drop/Add/Edit/Swap request through Wolverine Access.
+Students must petition the Scholastic Standing Committee to drop or modify a class after the fifth week of a 7-week period.

-Fee Adjustments: There is a two-week deadline (coinciding with Drop/Edit deadlines) for fee adjustments.
+Fee Adjustments: There is a two-week deadline (coinciding with Drop/Edit (Modify) deadlines) for fee adjustments.
 Documentation is needed for fee adjustments after the deadline.
 Fee adjustments are finalized through the University of Michigan Registrar's Office.

-Important Note: Students should register for second half-term classes during the normal full-term registration period.
+Important Note: Students should register for the second 7-week period classes during the normal full-term registration period.